Kanishkvijay/Kanishkvijay.github.io/README.md

 - Worked one month onsite and two months remotely, developing professional connections and acquiring soft skills in communication, adaptability, and teamwork.

-**AI Engineer Intern @ INTRAINTECH (_Jun 2024 - Jul 2024_)**
-- Developed and deployed an e-learning platform with an interview bot using LLMs, NLP, STT, and TTS on Hostinger VPS Ubuntu server.
-Implemented subscription and payment-based membership restrictions using WordPress plugins, created a resume parsing feature, and integrated additional functionalities like 24/7 AI assistance, HR discussions, and E-books.
-- Collaborated with a cross-disciplinary team of 5 members to deliver a comprehensive and scalable solution, enhancing teamwork, problem-solving, and project management skills.

 **Artificial Intelligence and Machine Learning Intern @ INTRAIN TECH (_Jan 2024 - Mar 2024_)**
 - Developed practical skills in AI/ML through mentorship and hands-on